kartheekknrs/docker_booking_host_using_k8s/README.md

 To run the project in your local environment, follow these steps: ⬇️

 ## 1️⃣ You need:
-- create cluster what ever you like
+- create cluster what ever you like in local using (kind or minikube(I prefer minikube)) or in AWS if you have money

 ## 2️⃣ There is configmap file in k8s folder which act as a environment file for application